ryanwhowe/websocket-workshop/README.md

 wsWorkshop.sub(null, 'workshop.chat')
 ```

-Then it will work for us correctly.
+Then our subscribe operation will succeed.
+We can now dynamically allow users to subscribe or send messages
+to given topics, giving us much more granularity in how we provision our applications.

 ### Lesson 4 Practical - Integration with existing auth mechanisms